tychonievich/graphics/md/text/dither.md

 - Stochastic dithering uses randomized rounding.

-    If a pixel's red channel is computed as 121.85, dithering will randomly pick wither 121 (15% chance) or 122 (85% chance) as the number to store.
+    If a pixel's red channel is computed as 121.85, dithering will randomly pick either 121 (15% chance) or 122 (85% chance) as the number to store.

 - Error diffusion detects the error introduced by quantizing one pixel and distributes it to the neighboring pixels.